United Nations Police: Summary

 Since the 1960s, the United Nations Member States have contributed police officers to United Nations Peacekeeping operations.
 The policing tasks of these operations were originally limited to monitoring, observing and reporting, but by the early 1990s, advising, mentoring and training of these personnel were adopted into the activities of the peace operations.
 The UN Police, authorised by the United Nations Security Council according to the rule of law and international human rights, are to maintain public order, protect life and property as a full or partial substitute for the host nation's police force as observers only.
-As such, they are prohibited from making arrests, using force or carrying firearms and non-lethal weapons.

 The UN police consist of Formed Police Units (FPU), individual police officers (IPO), specialised teams and civilian experts, pursue community-oriented and intelligence-led policing approaches to contribute to the protection of civilians and human rights; address, among others, sexual and gender-based violence, conflict-related sexual violence and serious and organised crime; and conduct investigations, special operations and electoral security (S/2016/952).